 • When they display disruptive or unproductive behaviour that makes them a liability to keep around.

 However, in relation to the second reason, if you terminate an employee’s work contract for gross misconduct, you can dismiss them immediately and not pay them PILON.
+If an employee is terminated for gross misconduct, it is unlikely that they will receive a payment in lieu of notice.

 It’s prudent to have PILON provisions clearly written into your employment contracts.
 If you don’t have an official policy and subsequently offer an employee PILON, your company could be found guilty of breach of contract – if said employee seeks legal advice.
 Now, there’s every chance that the departing employee will be pleased at not having to work their notice and it won’t be an issue – but an official PILON policy will protect your company in all instances.
+Employees cannot refuse PILON if the employer has a contractual right to enact it, although mutual agreement is preferred.

 What’s the difference between PILON and gardening leave?